yehua201826/CellSegmentation/README.md

 ### Adaptive top-k selection

+We select top k valuable instances from a image through instance classifier with reused encoder to train the instance classifier.
+For negative bags, top kn tiles which are easy to be regard as positive tiles are selected and matched with negative labels.
+For positive bags, top kp tiles which may be positive tiles are selected and matched with positive labels.

 ![](figures/topk.png)

 ### Mask refinement

-Instance classifier provides us semantic information of positive cells.
-HSV channel separation and thresholding provide us fine-grained profile of positive cells.
+Instance classifier provides semantic information of positive cells.
+HSV channel separation and thresholding provide us fine-grained boundary of positive cells.
+Therefore, we employ a mask fusion approach and adopt Pixel Adaptive Refinement module to further refine the combined masks.

-### Grand Challenge results
+[//]: # (### Grand Challenge results)

+[//]: # ()
-Kappa = 0.9319, 4th in **Lymphocyte Assessment Hackathon** (LYSTO) Challenge.
-[Leaderboard](https://lysto.grand-challenge.org/evaluation/challenge/leaderboard/)
+[//]: # (Kappa = 0.9319, 4th in **Lymphocyte Assessment Hackathon** &#40;LYSTO&#41; Challenge.
+[Leaderboard]&#40;https://lysto.grand-challenge.org/evaluation/challenge/leaderboard/&#41;)

+[//]: # ()
-We also tested our localization method in [LYON19](https://lyon19.grand-challenge.org/).
+[//]: # (We also tested our localization method in [LYON19]&#40;https://lyon19.grand-challenge.org/&#41;. )

 ### Dataset